Skip to content

 PhD, University of Washington

-Dr. Huh is presently the Director of the Methods Division at the University of Washington (UW) Indigenous Wellness Institute and a Licensed Psychologist in the State of Washington.
+Dr. Huh is presently the Director of the Methods Division at the University of Washington (UW) Indigenous Wellness Research Institute and a Licensed Psychologist in the State of Washington.
 He received his Ph.D. in clinical psychology from the UW in 2012 and completed his psychology residency at the UW School of Medicine and his postdoctoral fellowship at the Center for the Study of Health and Risk Behaviors.